marcozanotti/website/content/about.md

 &nbsp;

-Furthermore, together with Lorenzo, I am going to publish in 2022 two **scientific research** related to the disposition effect on financial markets.
+Furthermore, together with Lorenzo, I am going to publish in 2022 two **scientific researches** related to the disposition effect on financial markets.

 ## Education